JeschkeLab/DeerLab/docsrc/source/beginners_guide.rst

 -----------------------

 DeerLab provides a wide range of functionality to analyze experimental dipolar EPR data using least-squares fitting.
-While there are multiple analysis functions of varying application, generality and difficulty, the main fit function of DeerLab is ``fitsignal``.
+While there are multiple analysis functions of varying application, generality and difficulty, the main fit function of DeerLab is ``fitmodel``.
 This function can fit non-parametric and parametric distance distributions, and all model parameters
 (e.g. modulation depth, background decay rate, spin concentration, etc.) in a one-step analysis.
 It also provides uncertainty estimates for all fitted quantities (see later).

 Picking the right model
 ***********************

 DeerLab provides a very flexible framework to model dipolar signals originating from many different dipolar EPR spectroscopy experiments.
 Choosing a model that properly describes your is of paramount importance.
-In ``fitsignal`` the main structure of the model is already defined, and the decision is divided into four decisions that define the model:
+In ``fitmodel`` the main structure of the model is already defined, and the decision is divided into four decisions that define the model:
     * **Distance range**: Also called the distance-axis, is the range of distances where the distribution is defined.
     * **Distribution model**: Describes the distance distributions in a parametric (e.g. a Gaussian distribution) or non-parametric way.
     * **Background model**: Describes the dipolar background arising from the inter-molecular contributions during an experiment.